SC High School League announces venue for 2021 basketball championships

 The South Carolina High School League announced its site for state basketball championships on Friday.

-“This facility can accommodate all of the games over the course of four days and provides for adequate seating for spectator attendance.
-All COVID-19 safety and sanitation protocols as it relates to spectator attendance will be followed,” SCHSL commissioner Jerome Singleton said in a release to schools on Friday.
+Singleton said capacity will be between 650-700 fans per game and the arena will be cleared out after each game.

+The Upper and Lower state championships are usually held in Greenville and Florence but will be held at neutral sites on high school campuses this year.

-SC basketball teams have played a reduced amount of games this season because of COVID-19.
-The regular season wrapped up this week with playoffs beginning Feb.
+SC basketball teams have played a reduced number of games this season because of COVID-19.
+The regular season wrapped up this week and playoffs begin Feb.
 19.

 SC Independent Schools began their basketball playoffs at various sites Friday.
 Their championships are set for Feb.
 27 at Sumter Civic Center with reduced capacity.